 The average world dry chilies and peppers production was estimated at 4.9 million tons from 1.6 million ha of land with productivity of 3 t/ha in 2022 (FAO, 2022).
 India is the largest world producer of pepper, with 1.8 million tons produced from 678 thousand hectares of land, which is much more than the second largest producer, China, which produces 318 thousand tons (FAO, 2022).
 In Ethiopia, pepper is cultivated in several parts of the country in different agro-ecological conditions such as tropical and sub-tropical regions.
 The production and productivity of pepper was 249,289 tons with a productivity of 1.6t/ha from 157,657 hectares of land in 2021/2022 main cropping season (CSA, 2022).
 Nevertheless, pepper production for green and dry pod yields has decreased over the years.
-This decrease may be attributed to several challenges such as the use of unimproved varieties, lack of good cultivation practices, high temperatures, pests, and prevalence of microbial disease, all of which negatively impact the quality and yield of pepper production.
+This decrease may be attributed to several challenges such as the use of unimproved varieties, lack of good cultivation practices, high temperatures, pests, and prevalence of microbial disease, all of which negatively impacted the quality and yield of pepper production.

 Among these factors, plant microbial diseases have a profound impact on both food security and food safety.
 To achieve the needs of an estimated 9.3 billion people by 2050, global food production must increase by 50%.
 However, plant pathogens and pests currently cause yield losses of up to 40% in essential crops, posing a major challenge to achieving this production goal (Wang et al., 2024).
-In peppers, Fusarium wilt, caused by Fusarium oxusporum f.sp. capsici (FOC), is among the most economically impactful soil-borne diseases affecting Pepper (Capsicum annuum L.) in tropical and subtropical regions.
+Fusarium wilt, caused by Fusarium oxusporum f.sp. capsici (FOC), is among the most economically impactful soil-borne diseases affecting Pepper (Capsicum annuum L.) in tropical and subtropical regions.
 This pathogen enters to plants through root wounds and multiplies quickly within the vascular system, ultimately blocking the xylem vessels.
 This blockage disrupts water transport, leading to symptoms such as leaf yellowing, wilting, vascular discoloration, and finally plant death (Bashir et al., 2018; Sanogo and Zhang, 2016).